google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 The images in the narrow viewport (mobile devices mostly) interface are set to be the full width of the screen.
-This doesn't scale well on a screen with a wider viewport.
+This doesn't scale well on a screen with a wide viewport.

 [TODO: Animated GIF]

-To make it scale well the images are scaled to 50% of the container width.
-This means that we will get a nice grid of images and the images will not scale too large.
+To make the images look correct on the screen they are scaled to 50% of the container width.
+This means that we will get a nice grid of images and the images will inflate to large.

 {% include_code _code/fixingfirstbreakpoint.html tileimages css %}